What is a high interest savings account?

 Terms and conditions

-If there are any specific terms and conditions you need to meet to get the highest interest rate, make sure they suit your needs.
-For example, if you need to deposit at least $2,000 per month to qualify for bonus interest, is that realistically doable with your current income?
+If there are any specific terms and conditions you must meet to get the highest interest rate, make sure they suit your needs.
+For example, if you need to deposit at least $2,000 per month to qualify for bonus interest, can you realistically do that with your current income?

 Fees

-The best high interest savings accounts have no monthly fees — after all, the last thing you want is a regular fee chipping away at your balance.
-Check the fine print to make sure there are any other fees that apply to specific transactions, such as if you exceed your monthly withdrawal limit.
+The best high interest savings accounts have no monthly fees.
+After all, the last thing you want is a regular fee chipping away at your balance.
+Check the fine print to see if there are any other fees for specific circumstances like exceeding your monthly withdrawal limit.

 Transactions and access to funds

-It’s typically easy to manage your money via online and mobile banking, while some accounts even offer debit card access.
+It’s typically easy to manage your money via online and mobile banking, and some accounts even offer debit card access.

-But while some accounts allow you to deposit and withdraw money at any time, others restrict the number of free transactions you can make per month — and that’s why the right account for you will depend on your needs.
+But while some accounts allow you to deposit and withdraw money any time, others restrict the number of free transactions you can make per month.
+That’s why the right account for you depends on your individual needs.

 For example, an account with no restrictions on monthly withdrawals will suit anyone who wants the flexibility of being able to access their money whenever they want.
 But if you want to avoid dipping into your savings as much as possible, an account with limited monthly transactions may be a better fit.

-If opting for a digital bank, you may also want to cheque whether you can deposit cheques using a mobile banking app.
+If you opt for a digital bank, you may also want to see if you can deposit cheques using a mobile banking app.

 CDIC insurance

-Look for a high interest savings account from a financial institution that is a Canada Deposit Insurance Corporation (CDIC) member.
-The CDIC ensures eligible deposits up to $100,000 at its member institutions, so you’ll be covered if your bank goes under.
+Look for a high interest savings account with a financial institution that is a member of the Canada Deposit Insurance Corporation (CDIC).
+The CDIC insures deposits of up to $100,000 per eligible category at each of its member institutions, so you’ll be covered if your bank goes under.

 Alternatives to high interest savings accounts